Dheos-z/molecule-parser/README.md

-This website allows users to parse a chemical formula.
+This web application allows users to parse a chemical formula.

 Type your molecule inthe search bar and it will find all the atoms in it.